 Is it Time to Rethink Humanitarian Insurance?

-On the Thomson Reuters Foundation blog, Tetra Tech’s Richard Choularton, senior associate focused on food security and climate resilience for International Development, recently discussed the importance of expanding access to insurance to address the impact of natural disasters.
+On the Thomson Reuters Foundation blog, Tetra Tech’s Richard Choularton, vice president of unit operations in our International Development Services Group, recently discussed the importance of expanding access to insurance to address the impact of natural disasters.
 In his post, Richard reflects on lessons learned in recent years.
 All opinions expressed in this post are the author's own.

 Read the full post on the Thomas Reuters Foundation blog.

 The human and financial costs of climate and other natural disasters are increasing.
 These disasters disproportionately affect the poorest and most vulnerable populations, who lose much more of their wealth when disaster strikes.

 Yet, only a fraction of the costs of these disasters in the developing world are covered by international aid and even less by insurance.
 According to a new report by Risk Management Solutions, only 3 percent of disaster losses were covered by insurance and only 8 percent by international aid.

 The remainder of these losses have been left to governments and individuals to absorb, making the poorest and most vulnerable people in the world their own insurers of last resort.
 The costs to this population go well beyond financial loss and include malnutrition, displacement, disrupted education, loss of productive assets and livelihoods, and even death.